SimonEnsemble/PoreMatMod.jl/docs/src/manual/replace.md

 crystal such that it can replace the linker at the chosen location.
 The transformed replacement moiety is added to the crystal, overwriting the original location's atoms.

-`MOFun` does all of this in one line of code.
+`MOFun` does all of this in one line of user code.
 Bonds, including any across periodic boundaries, are preserved, the unit cell's dimensions are maintained, and the new structure can be saved to disk for use in simulations.